Blog Details Shape

 SIT helps to ensure that all system components function together properly.
 Here are several benefits of SIT:

-• Ensures System Coherence: Verifies that all modules or systems are integrated correctly and function as a cohesive unit.
+• Ensures System Coherence: Verifies that all modules or systems are integrated system correctly and function as a cohesive unit.

-• Improves Quality: Enhances the overall quality and reliability of the system by ensuring integrated components work as intended.
+• Improves Quality: Enhances the overall quality and reliability of the system by ensuring integrated system components work as intended.

 • Reduces Risk: Minimizes the risk of post-deployment failures by catching integration issues early.